GAVIN

 This period also produced tangible player outcomes, including juniors progressing into competitive golf and even club championship success at unusually young ages. Â

-Beyond traditional coaching, Grenville-Wood has been an innovator in how coaching is delivered and scaled.
+Beyond traditional coaching, he has been an innovator in how coaching is delivered and scaled.
 In 2013, he co-founded a technology business focused on providing web and mobile tools for coaches and players, helping modernise communication, programme delivery, and player tracking. Â

-Grenville-Wood currently serves as Head of Junior Education for Golfzon Leadbetter, one of the most recognised global coaching brands. Â
+Gavin currently serves as Head of Junior Education for Golfzon Leadbetter, one of the most recognised global coaching brands. Â

 The Leadbetter Kids initiative reflects his core belief that coaching children requires a distinct skill set, combining communication, engagement, and long-term development planning. Â